 - May be overbuilt for tiny dogs

-- Double shock absorbers: Reduces tugging and strain for smoother walks and runs
+- Double shock absorbers minimize tugging and reduce strain for both you and your dog

-- Adjustable waist belt: Fits a range of body types for comfortable, secure wear
+- Adjustable waist belt fits a wide range of body sizes, offering a secure and comfortable fit

 - Removable storage pouch